 I’m not able to invest in many of the startup offerings we write about due to not being deemed worthy by the SEC based upon my income and net worth.
 It's frustrating as I feel I know a decent amount about financial markets, the technology and strategies the companies employ but that is not what is assessed.
 So I have been spending more of my time researching cryptocurrency and the blockchain technologies they are built on.
 I do this as anyone can invest.
 As I invested time and money into new digital currency offerings I began learning of some of the challenges with this new market.
 I came across several horror stories of people getting hacked and losing everything from their wallet.
 So I began looking for a way to improve the safety around storing my digital tokens.

-After a ton of research I chose a crypto hardware wallet, the Ledger Nano X. I immediately signed up for their affiliate program so note I am not totally partial and get rewarded if you choose to purchase with us.
+After a ton of research I chose a crypto hardware wallet, the Ledger Nano X. I immediately signed up for their affiliate program at the same time as buying the device.
 Read more to see what is in the box, how to set it up, and some of the challenges I had to overcome to get going.

 How do I keep my Cryptocurrency Secure